-The detailed discussion of how to upgrade to the MELO Cask proposal is deferred to designers in the various firms offering their dry storage solutions to the industry, however we offer the following.
+The detailed discussion of how to upgrade to the MELO Cask proposal is deferred to designers in the various firms offering their dry storage solutions to the industry.
+However, we offer the following.

-Above-ground systems can add the MELO Cask fairly easily by removing the outer concrete overpack and adding the MELO Cask, and then adding a new, larger concrete overpack.
+Above-ground systems can add the MELO Cask fairly easily by removing the outer concrete overpack and adding the MELO Cask, and then replacing the overpack (if there is sufficient volume inside) or by adding a new, larger concrete overpack.

 There are perhaps several approaches to introduce the MELO Cask into an underground system such as the Holtec UMAX system.
-As mentioned, the cavities should be of sufficient size to accommodate the interior canister PLUS the MELO Cask.
+As mentioned, the cavities should be designed up front to be of sufficient size to accommodate the interior canister PLUS the MELO Cask.

 However, we will suggest here for sake of simplicity that the MELO Cask is ADDED after the interior canister has cooled sufficiently but not below the temperature where cracks may initiate (52°C).
-Simply remove the interior canister from the cavity, and then insert the MELO Cask in the cavity, then replace the canister into the MELO Cask, and bolting on the top cover of the MELO Cask, similar to the manner in which a transportation or transfer cask is used today.
+Simply remove the interior canister from the cavity, and then insert the MELO Cask in the cavity, then replace https://friendsofwildsalmon.ca/images/uploads/resources/Limitations_of_Double_Hulls.pdf the canister into the MELO Cask, and bolt on the top cover of the MELO Cask, similar to the manner in which a transportation or transfer cask is used today.